 - Is HTTPS SSL Or TLS?

-- The TLS certificate is the successor to all SSL versions and offers superior security.
+- The TLS certificate is the successor to each and every SSL version and offers superior security.

 - TLS utilizes a better record protocol, more cipher suite options, and a faster handshake than SSL.

-- Transport layer security offers improved encryption, compression, and latency.
+- TLS certificate offers improved encryption, compression, and latency.

 What Are TLS And SSL?

-TLS and SSL are cryptographic security protocols that maintain safe communications on the web.
+TLS and SSL are cryptographic protocols that maintain safe communications on the web.

 SSL preceded TLS.
 Yet, much of the secure socket layer functionality still exists.